dsccommunity/SqlServerDsc/README.md

   - BREAKING CHANGE: The name of the parameter Database has changed.
 It is now called Name.
 * Fixes in xSQLAOGroupEnsure
   - Added parameters to New-ListenerADObject to allow usage of a named instance.
-  - pass Setup Credential Correctly
+  - pass setup credential correctly
 * Changes to xSQLServerLogin
    - Fixed an issue when dropping logins.
    - BREAKING CHANGE: Fixed an issue where it was not possible to add the same login to two instances on the same server.